distributed-control-systems/SUGAR/internal_structure_and_operations.md

 [a1,  a0]
 ```

-While this representation may not be unique, having a single consistent representation allows us to perform computations reliably.
+While this representation may not be unique, having a single consistent representation allows one to perform computations reliably.

-I encourage you to explore the representations for **dual numbers [0,0,1]** and **quaternions [0,2,0]**.
+The authors of SUGAR encourage anyone to explore the representations for **dual numbers [0,0,1]** and **quaternions [0,2,0]**.

-## How Sugar Handles Multivector Operations
+## How SUGAR handles multivector operations

-Sugar represents information on-screen and executes operations internally using matrix representations.
+SUGAR represents information on-screen and executes operations internally using matrix representations.
 The following example illustrates how operations are performed:

 ```matlab
 >> GA([0 1 0])